 Too Good For Drugs

-Currently new funding is allowing us to provide a health educator to implement the research-based "Too Good For Drugs" curriculum in grades 6 through 8.
+Currently new funding is allowing us to provide health educators to implement the research-based "Too Good For Drugs" curriculum in grades 6 through 8.

 Our staff also collaborates with area schools to implement the Screening and Brief Intervention and Referral to Treatment (SBIRT) program, an evidence-based practice used to identify, reduce and prevent problematic use, abuse and dependence on alcohol and illicit drugs.